MadhuraPakrashi/Jira_MadgicalTechdom_Project/README.md

 The code consists of a Python Flask application that interacts with Jira and a MySQL database to retrieve and manage Jira tickets.
 The main components of the code are as follows:

-    1. Importing necessary libraries: The required libraries for the code are imported, including base64, requests, json, requests.auth, Flask, and mysql.connector.
+    1. Importing necessary libraries:
+        base64: For encoding Jira credentials.
+        requests: For making HTTP requests to the Jira API.
+        json: For handling JSON data.
+        requests.auth: For HTTP authentication.
+        Flask: For creating a web application.
+        mysql.connector: For connecting and interacting with the MySQL database.

+    2. Creating a Flask application instance:
-    2. Flask Application Initialization: An instance of the Flask application is created.
+        An instance of the Flask application is created with the name app.

+    3. Class Jira:
-    3. Jira Class: The code defines a Jira class that provides methods to retrieve and manage Jira tickets.
+        This class provides methods to retrieve and manage Jira tickets.

+    3.1.
+Initialization (__init__ method):
-    a.
-Constructor (__init__): The constructor initializes the Jira class and sets up the Jira credentials, MySQL database connection, and page variables.
+        Initializes the Jira class and sets up the necessary attributes.
+        Sets the Jira URL, Jira credentials, MySQL database connection details, and page-related variables.

-    b. get_issues Method: This method retrieves Jira issues (tickets) based on the provided JQL (Jira Query Language).
-It retrieves the issues in batches and handles pagination if the total number of issues exceeds the maximum results per page.
+    3.2.
+Method get_issues:
+        Retrieves Jira issues based on the JQL query, max results, and start index.
+        Makes HTTP requests to the Jira API using the provided credentials.
+        Returns a list of retrieved issues.

+    3.3.
+Method show_previous_page:
+        Decreases the current page number and retrieves tickets from the database for the previous page.

+    3.4.
+Method show_next_page:
-    c. show_previous_page and show_next_page Methods: These methods handle the navigation between pages by updating the current page number and retrieving the tickets for the previous or next page from the database.
+        Increases the current page number and retrieves tickets from the database for the next page.

+    3.5.
+Method get_tickets_from_database:
-    d. get_tickets_from_database Method: This method retrieves tickets from the MySQL database based on the page number and results per page.
-It calculates the total number of pages and uses SQL queries to fetch the relevant tickets from the database.
+        Retrieves tickets from the MySQL database based on the page number and results per page.
+        Returns a list of tickets retrieved from the database.

+    3.6.
+Method get_all_jira_tickets:
-    e. get_all_jira_tickets Method: This method retrieves all Jira tickets using the Jira API and inserts them into the MySQL database.
-It fetches tickets in batches, stores relevant ticket information in a dictionary, and inserts the data into the database using SQL queries.
+        Retrieves all Jira tickets using pagination and inserts them into the MySQL database.

+    3.7.
+Method change_ticket_status:
-    f. change_ticket_status Method: This method updates the status of a Jira ticket from 'Open' to 'Closed' and adds a comment using the Jira API.
-It sends a POST request to the Jira API endpoint with the ticket key and the desired status transition ID.
+        Changes the status of a Jira ticket from 'Open' to 'Closed' using the Jira API.
+        Updates the ticket status and adds a comment.

+    3.8.
+Method fetch_and_store_tickets:
+        Fetches new tickets from Jira and stores them in the MySQL database.
+        Clears existing tickets from the database before inserting new ones.

+    Flask route '/':
-    4. Flask Routes: The code defines a single route ("/") that handles the display of tickets in the Flask application.
+        This route is the root route of the Flask application.

-    a. show_tickets Route: This route is triggered when the application root ("/") is accessed.
-It retrieves the desired number of tickets per page from the query parameters, calls the get_tickets_from_database method to fetch the tickets from the database, and renders a template to display the tickets.

-    5. Application Execution: The code sets the Flask application to run in debug mode and starts the application.

-Overall, the code provides functionality to interact with the Jira API, retrieve Jira tickets, store them in a MySQL database, and display the tickets in a web interface using Flask.
+    4.1.
+Function show_tickets:
+        Retrieves the results_per_page_entry value from the query parameters.
+        Calls the get_tickets_from_database method to retrieve tickets from the database based on the page number and results per page.
+        Checks if the "Fetch Tickets" button was clicked and fetches new tickets from Jira if so.
+        Renders the 'tickets.html' template with the retrieved tickets.

+    Main execution:
+        The script runs the Flask application if executed directly.